originally posted April 12, 2016

 Our heat was perpetually set to 78 degrees, and we walked around the house in shorts.
 I don’t even own socks (and, I’m not actively seeking them, either).
 But, the problem was, we couldn’t go outside without freezing our boogers.
 My Dougie got seriously crabby.
-No amount of time soaking in the sun through our huge window helped absorb the joy we need.
+No amount of time soaking in the sun through our huge window helped absorb the joy we needed.
 And, coconut kefir alone (even with its serotonin-boosting power, wasn’t cutting it).

 If you’ve ever visited or lived with me, you know I’ve always got a pot of bone broth or veggie-herb broth brewing on the stovetop.
 But, during winter and early spring, I find it necessary to incorporate this mineral-rich food even more into our diets.
-In fact, I’m listing it as a major staple healing food for us —right up there with coconut kefir, good fish oil, and Bioage Algae.
+In fact, I’m listing it as a major staple healing food for us — right up there with coconut kefir, good fish oil, and Bioage Algae.

 But, not everyone wants to eat soup all day long.
 The kids and man get bored and seek new flavors.
 So, I got creative.
 I began adding this amazing stuff to some of our other favorite foods.
 First, I was inspired by a friend who retired from veganism last year and needed some tips for adding this necessary mega-nutrition to her diet without the taste or smell of animal parts.
 Vegan versions weren’t working for her.
 I’ve so been there.
 I get it.
 I was also inspired by another friend and medicine woman, Heather Dane, who posted tempting FB pics of her bone broth creations hidden in desserts.
 I sent my newly de-vegan-ed friend a list of stuff she could do with her broth that fit her diet.
 She loves smoothies, salads, quinoa dishes and dips.
 And, wouldn’t you know… you can add broth to all of those.
 If you just want to step into this organic bone broth healing game, but don’t feel like making a large pot of broth, then we recommend trying the product below.
 It is super cost effective with great reviews.